imagetranslate/overworked-graphic-designer/Readme.md

 - Identify character boundaries
 - Identify font used, it's weight, italicization etc
 - Identify text color
+- Train a GAN to remove text
 - Still do OCR if you wish to

+At ImageTranslate(https://www.imagetranslate.com?ref=github), we need such datasets often and that too in different languages and scripts.
 Obviously gathering such a dataset isn't easy.
 But we *can* create one.

 ## Something like this